adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 with sufficient spatial and temporal resolution we can understand and predict severe storms better.

 If this is the case why are people not making use of water vapor measurements for better predicting the weather?
 The answer is that the amount of water vapor at any given time and at a given location is very difficult to measure.
-We thus believe a weather forecasting system with accurate measurements of water vapor at high temporal and spatial resolutions would benefit any weather forecasting/nowcasting system.
+We believe a weather forecasting system with accurate measurements of water vapor at high temporal and spatial resolutions would benefit any weather forecasting/nowcasting system.
 The current methods to measure water vapor are as follows